maus-me/woopEssentials/README.md

   // color to use for the name of the sender for the /msg command [hex color value] https://colorpicker.me/ "MessageCmdColor": "ff9102",

+  // color to use for the system messages ingame (restart warnings) [hex color value] https://colorpicker.me/ "SystemMsgColor": "ff9102",

   // shows the players role ingame and in discord like: [Admin] Th3Dilli: hello
   // this uses the the roles provided by the game itself see serverconfig.json -> Roles